AhmedElqaffas/TheMoviesDatabase/README.md

   * **Retrofit2 with Gson converter**
   * **Room persistence library**

-I have also used **JUnit** for testing some features in my application.
+I have also used **JUnit** for testing.
  <br></br>
 ## Application Preview
-The rest of this document, I will be demonstrating the different screens in this application.
+For the rest of this document, I will be demonstrating the different screens in this application.

 #### &nbsp;&nbsp;&nbsp;Logging In
 <p align="center"><img src="/screens/login.png" alt="alt text" width="250" height="400"></p>